What is the difference between Digital and Litho printing?

 We are blessed to be in an age where printing has become very cheap.
 Prices have been drive down by cash rich, American and European Printer offering cut prices.
 These price cuts have seen the gap between the Digital and Litho prices narrow.
 Today’s modern printing presses have short run set ups, automatic plate changing which enable then to compete with Digital Print on shorter runs.

-Flyers, Leaflets, brochures, Business Cards, Brochures and other marketing materials can be printed on a range of materials such as silk, gloss, uncoated, textured and on different weights.
+Flyers, Leaflets, Business Cards, Brochures and other marketing materials can be printed on a range of materials such as silk, gloss, uncoated, textured stocks, all with different weights, which is measured as gsm ‘Grams per Square Meter’.
 Between both litho and digital printing there is little difference between weight and quality of stock.
 For instance Digital is on 120gsm, Litho is on 130gsm, Digital, 160gsm, Litho 170gsm, small but virtually indistinguishable differences.
 Litho printing however produces better quality work when printing rough or heavily textured materials.

 There is no specific printing technique that is better than the other.
 It all depends on what you are printing, how many prints you need, and the material you’ll be printing on.
 They only factor where digital is king is speed and if you need personalisation.